 - it uses operational procedures and security management procedures that prevent any possibility of forgery of the receipt or submission status tokens (including official tokens), - it uses parameters of cryptographic algorithms in accordance with requirements defined in the appendix 3 (Requirements for encryption algorithms) of Rozporządzenie RM z dnia 7 sierpnia 2002 r.
-(Journal of Law No. 128 item 1094, of 2002), - it publishes the list of entities performing public tasks which, on the basis of agreement with Unizeto Technologies S.A, accept Official Notifications tokens issued by
+(Journal of Law No. 128 item 1094, of 2002), - it issues evidences of receipt (including official evidences of receipt) only after verification of data authenticity of received electronic document, its formal correctness and only after CERTUM has delivered it in such place from which it will be available for recipient,